dgloves/DSS-Gymnasium/Env_build_basics.md

  * Monitoring and metering infrastructure
  * Additional circuit components (loads, generators, switches, etc.)

 Generally, this can be accomplished in two ways:
-1. Create a name.dss file by opening OpenDSS and following a similar structure as seen in the example files.
-This name.dss can be called in the Master.dss file when compiling the circuit as seen in the provided benchmark test system file folders.
-Other examples can be found [here]():
+1. Create a name.dss file by opening OpenDSS and following a similar structure as seen in the example files or [here]().
+This name.dss can be called in the Master.dss file when compiling the circuit as seen in the provided benchmark test system file folders:

-'''text
-Adding a new single phase load
+Adding a new single phase load:

 New Load.S19a Bus1=19.1 Phases=1 Conn=Wye Model=1 kV=2.4 kW=40.0  kvar=20.0
-'''

-'''text
-Adding a new 3phase PV System
+Adding a new 3phase PV System:

-New PVSystem.MyPV phases=3 conn=wye bus1=68 kV=4.8 kVA=100 irrad=1 Pmpp=95 temperature=25 PF=1 effcurve=Myeffcurve P-TCurve=MyPTcurve Daily=Myirradcurve TDaily=Mytempdata'
+New PVSystem.MyPV phases=3 conn=wye bus1=68 kV=4.8 kVA=100 irrad=1 Pmpp=95 temperature=25 PF=1 effcurve=Myeffcurve P-TCurve=MyPTcurve Daily=Myirradcurve TDaily=Mytempdata
-'''

 2.
 3.